History of rugby union in the United States

 Princeton and Harvard teams played using rugby union code continuously since the early 1930s (as detailed below).
 The present Princeton Rugby team was reorganized in 1931 under the leadership of Monte Barak, Hugh Sloan, H.F.
 Langenberg, and coach John Boardman Whitton and has been playing continuously ever since.
 Similarly Harvard Rugby has continuously played since the early 1930s.
 Indeed, over 5,000 people attended the inaugural Harvard - Princeton game in 1931.

 Yale Rugby teams played using rugby union rules continuously since the late 1940s and Dartmouth Rugby teams continuously played per rugby union rules since it was reorganized in 1951.

-Rugby union in the United States revival beyond University of California and Stanford University on West Coast and certain Universities (which became part of the Ivy League in the mid-1950s) accelerated in the 1960s and 1970s, as many colleges started club rugby teams.
+Rugby union in the United States revival beyond University of California and Stanford University on West Coast and certain Universities (which became part of the Ivy League in the mid-1950s) accelerated in the 1960s and 1970s, as many other colleges and universities started club rugby teams.
+Among the first was the University of Vermont Rugby Football Club, founded by Professor David Scrase.
 USA Rugby, the body that governs rugby in the U.S., was founded in 1975.
 On 31 January 1976, the U.S. national team played Australia—in its first official match since the 1924 Olympics—before 7,000 fans at Glover Field in Los Angeles.
 The United States national team participated in the inaugural 1987 Rugby World Cup.
 Rugby in the U.S. received a significant boost in 2009 when the International Olympic Committee voted to reinstate rugby into the Summer Olympics beginning in 2016.

 Professional competition of rugby union began in 2016, PRO Rugby, and the currently-sanctioned top-level professional league, Major League Rugby (MLR), began play in 2018.
 Major League Rugby implemented its first collegiate MLR Draft in 2020.
 Players are eligible for draft after 3 years in college at 21 years old.
 Free agents can try to join teams at 18 years old.

 College rugby is the fastest-growing college sport in the US.
 Rugby union is also the fastest growing-sport in the US.